Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 SMU Stats and Trends

-- This season, the Mustangs have one against the spread win in two games as an underdog of 2 points or more.

-- SMU's games this year have hit the over on six of 11 set point totals (54.5%).
+- SMU's games this season have gone over the total in six out of 11 opportunities (54.5%).

 - When SMU records more than 31.8 points, it is 5-2 against the spread and 7-1 overall.

-- When SMU amasses more than 466 yards, the team is 4-1 against the spread and 6-0 overall.
+- In games that SMU picks up over 466 yards, the team is 4-1 against the spread and 6-0 overall.

-- This season the Mustangs have turned the ball over 18 times, four more than the Cavaliers' takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.